Seasonal Candle and Perfume Pairings for a Whole-Home Vibe

 1. Spiced woods and chai-inspired scents

-Candle: Look for sandalwood or cedar wrapped in cardamom, clove, or a hint of cinnamon.
-Avoid heavy caramel notes if your space is small.
+Candle: Look for sandalwood or cedar with cardamom, clove, or a touch of cinnamon.
+In smaller spaces, avoid heavy caramel-heavy blends.

-Perfume: A soft spicy fragrance with cardamom, nutmeg, or tea sits beautifully over a woody candle.
-If there is vanilla, make sure it is quiet rather than frosting-like.
+Perfume: A soft spicy fragrance with cardamom, nutmeg, or tea notes layers well over a woody candle.
+If vanilla is present, it should stay subtle.

 2. Smoky tea and crisp air